python-zeroconf/python-zeroconf/README.rst

 * MAJOR BUG: Fix queries for AAAA records (#616) @bdraco

+* Cleanup typing in zero._core and document ignores (#714) @bdraco

+* Cleanup typing in zeroconf._logger (#715) @bdraco

+* Cleanup typing in zeroconf._utils.net (#713) @bdraco

+* Cleanup typing in zeroconf._services (#711) @bdraco

+* Cleanup typing in zeroconf._services.registry (#712) @bdraco

+* Add setter for DNSQuestion to easily make a QU question (#710) @bdraco

+* Set stale unique records to expire 1s in the future instead of instant removal (#706) @bdraco

+  tools.ietf.org/html/rfc6762#section-10.2
+  Queriers receiving a Multicast DNS response with a TTL of zero SHOULD NOT immediately delete the record from the cache, but instead record a TTL of 1 and then delete the record one second later.
+In the case of multiple Multicast DNS responders on the network described in Section 6.6 above, if one of the responders shuts down and incorrectly sends goodbye packets for its records, it gives the other cooperating responders one second to send out their own response to "rescue" the records before they expire and are deleted.

+* Fix thread safety in _ServiceBrowser.update_records_complete (#708) @bdraco

+* Split DNSOutgoing/DNSIncoming/DNSMessage into zeroconf._protocol (#705) @bdraco

 * Abstract DNSOutgoing ttl write into _write_ttl (#695) @bdraco

 * Rollback data in one call instead of poping one byte at a time in DNS Outgoing (#696) @bdraco